-Historically research has not been sensitive towards sex and gender.
-Research focuses on cis-gendered males and thus drug development is catered towards their physiology and experience.
+Historically, research has not been sensitive towards sex and gender.
+Research focuses on cis-gendered males, and thus drug development is catered towards their physiology and experience.
 On the biological level, those who were assigned female sex at birth have been actively excluded.
 Graham Richards of Oxford Molecular admits that drugs “tend to be tested on men”.
 Women of childbearing age are often considered as an overly vulnerable demographic.
 This attitude has been adopted in legislation from as early as 1974 when the US National Research Act referred to them as “protected subjects.”
 Researchers worry that in a large enough sample group of women at least one or two will be pregnant, but unaware, and that any testing could potentially harm the foetus.
-In the name of eliminating this risk, it became industry tendency to exclude women of this demographic
+In the name of eliminating this risk, it became industry tendency to exclude women of this demographic.

 There is also the apprehension that fluctuating hormones in people with menstrual cycles will affect test results.
 Dr Robin Mason, who currently works furthering gender and health equity in Toronto, comments on the difficulties of integrating sex-and-gender-based-analysis into medical studies.
 “I think it can be complex,” says Mason.
 Mason notes that when you start introducing sex-and-gender-based-analysis additional variables are added, the cost of research is raised, and everything has to be run twice, which can be strenuous on time and finances.
 Despite these difficulties, Mason argues that SGBA is a “question of ethics in research”.
 “To be ethical, our research needs to consider the variability of our participants,” says Mason.
 “What they develop is going to be used on [people] who have reproductive cycles.”